 Note that this account is a balance sheet account.
-Each accounting cycle, you will transfer some of the dollar value from this account to your profit and loss statement to reflect the percentage of completion method in accounting.
-If you use completed contract method, then once a project is completed, the hard cost dollars associated with that project will be transferred to the profit and loss statement.
+Each accounting cycle, you will transfer some of the dollar value from this account to your profit and loss statement to reflect those projects completed under the completed contract method in accounting.

-You will not need to create a set of sub accounts related to your respective projects as the project accounting aspect of this software separates the dollar value of the ‘Construction in Progress’ account out into the respective projects.
+You do not need to create a set of sub accounts related to your respective projects as the project accounting aspect of this software separates the dollar value of the ‘Construction in Progress’ account out into the respective projects.
 Simply set the CIP account as a control account with the project identifiers as the sub values within CIP.

 For the profit and loss statement, you will want to add two groupings of accounts to the Cost of Goods Sold section.
 The first is a master account labeled ‘Direct Costs of Construction’ and the second is ‘Indirect Costs of Construction’.
 Each should get a set of sub-accounts based on the model format as describe in Best Format for the P&L in Construction.
 The following is a sample layout of this section of the P&L.

-So you should add the respective sub-accounts to each master account.
+You should add the respective sub-accounts to each master account.
 Land, Materials, etc. are coded as sub-accounts to Direct Costs of Construction.
 The same goes for the sub-accounts of Indirect Costs of Construction.
 This is done by checking subaccount under account name and selecting the corresponding master account from the list.
 This is commonly referred to as a Parent-Child Account structure.